idaholab/moose/modules/fluid_properties/doc/content/source/userobjects/TabulatedFluidProperties.md

   []
 []
 ```
+Note that Bi___ should be replaced with Bicubic or Bilinear depending on desired the Interpolation method

 This tabulated data will be written to file in the correct format, enabling suitable data files to be
 created for future use.
 There is an upfront computational expense required for this initial data